-The daily settlement amounts, average Imbalance Settlement Price, and Metered Demand for a "steady supplier" unit from October 2018 through to June 2021 were used for the analysis of the number of days in the Historical Assessment Period, the Analysis Percentile Parameter, the Credit Cover Adjustment Trigger, the level of the Warning Limit, and the level of the Breach Limit.
+The daily settlement amounts, average Imbalance Settlement Price, and Metered Demand for a "steady supplier" unit from October 2018 through to May 2022 were used for the analysis of the number of days in the Historical Assessment Period, the Analysis Percentile Parameter, the Credit Cover Adjustment Trigger, the level of the Warning Limit, and the level of the Breach Limit.

-Actual values have been adjusted slightly by random multipliers in order to create anonymity, while maintaining the general trends.
+Actual values have been adjusted slightly by random multiplier of 2.25 for settlement volumes in order to create anonymity, while maintaining the general trends.